 How to Grow Snowberries

 Snowberry bushes are easy to grow.
 Your local nursery should carry a variety that is suitable for your growing zone.
 You can plant them almost anywhere in your landscape because they will grow in sun or partial shade.
 Pruning should be done in late winter or early spring.
 The shrubs are drought tolerant, deer resistant, and are not susceptible to disease or insect damage.
 You can plant them grouped as a hedge or just have one specimen plant.
 You don’t need more than one shrub to produce berries, the flowers are self-pollinating meaning there are not separate male and female flowers.
-Because they are so tolerant of different conditions, they are a great plant for erosion control.
+Because they are so tolerant of different conditions and sucker, they are a great plant for erosion control.

-How to Propagate Snowberries
+How to Grow Snowberries From Seed

 One of the easiest ways to propagate snowberries is by using its own suckers.
 Just dig up a sucker and plant it where you want a new shrub to grow.